Open navigation menu

 How CertScore.ai helps

-CertScore.ai detects likely privacy policy pages and checks whether common topic signals appear to be present.
+CertScore.ai detects likely privacy policy pages and checks whether common topic signals appear in the detected content.

 It surfaces scan findings when key policy pages are not detected or when observed content signals appear limited.